 The first fossil of the Supersaurus was dug up in North America—western Colorado, to be exact.
 Unfortunately, however, this fossil is incomplete.

 These dinosaurs moved slowly, likely due to their size.
 Also, like the Apatosaurus, it had a clawed nail that likely protected it.
-Scientists also believe they used their tails as a whip to keep predators away.
+But how did this dinosaur fight?
+Scientists believe they used their tails as whips!

 Dinosaurs defended themselves in various ways, including with their tails.
 While some had clubbed tails made of hard bones, others had spiked tails.
 Both made great personalized weapons when swung at predators!

-The Stegosaurus was one species of dinosaur that used its tail for protection– they had flexible, spiked tails.
+The Stegosaurus used its tail for protection—they had flexible, spiked tails.
 Their tail had four spikes on it, which likely caused a good deal of damage to any hunter looking for a meal.
-One swing from their powerful tail and a predator would know to back off or face further damage.
+Oe swing from their powerful tail and a predator would know to back off or face further damage.

 Stegosaurus Fast Facts